Configuring rqlite

 This is the interface rqlite will listen on for API requests.
 0.0.0.0 is an acceptable address and will mean that rqlite will listen on all interfaces. |

-Advertised HTTP server network address If not set, same as HTTP server bind address.
+Advertised HTTP address.
+If not set, same as HTTP server bind address.

 This is the HTTP API address an rqlite node will advertise to other nodes (and clients) as needed.
 This will need to be set if your rqlite node binds to all network addresses via 0.0.0.0, or if it binds to a private network address behind a firewall. |